EE220: Principles of Teaching

 · Do I want to be a professional educator?

-2. ERIC (*) review of selected articles on appropriate topics, including summary, analysis and reflection.
-You will be doing a total of TWO articles.
-Each article will be considered a separate assignment.
-Select an article from ERIC that contains current research.
+2. ERIC review of selected documents on appropriate topics, including summary, analysis and reflection.
+You will be doing a total of TWO documents.
+Each document will be considered a separate assignment.
+Select a document from ERIC that contains current research.
 One review should be on exceptionalities and the other review on diversity.
-Read the article and in your own words, summarize the paper.
-Be sure to: (1) identify major points and issues addressed in the article, (2) explain why you selected this article (be specific), (3) How can / should the major findings of the document impact you
+Each document must be within the last four years to satisfy assignment requirements.
+Read the document and in your own words, summarize the paper.
+Be sure to: (1) identify major points and issues addressed in the document, (2) explain why you selected this document (be specific), (3) How can / should the major findings of the document impact you as an elementary educator as it relates to the topic of exceptionalities or diversity (4) attach a copy of the one page abstract and label items 1, 2, and 3 within your review., (5) title and ED number included in your review.
+Each review should be no more than two word-processed pages.
+(12-point font, double-spaced, 1” margin all around.)

 3. Evaluation of children's book.
 Select a children's book.
 Feel free to get a copy from anywhere but they are also available at the Educator Resource Center at Maxwell Library.
 The book must be either a Caldecott or Newbery Award winner.
 A set of these books is available at the Educator Resource Center at Maxwell Library.
 Read the book.
 Within your report no more than two word-processed pages, include the title, author, and copyright date.
 State your estimation of grade level and why you think it would be appropriate for children at that grade level.
 In general terms, explain the story.
 This should be a concise description of the story but not so concise that the reader of your report does not get a clear sense of what the book is about.
 Provide ideas about how an elementary teacher could use this book (give specific lesson ideas).
 Describe your assessment of the book and discuss what elements of the book helped you formulate your impressions of the book.
 When composing your report, please try to organize it in the same sequence as the rubric.
 Label each section (i.e. book assessment).